 I bounced eagerly on the balls of my feet at the bottom of the stairs.
 It was 8:10am on a Saturday and the streets of Porto, Portugal were quiet.
 I, on the other hand, was buzzing with energy; eagerly looking to start my day trip to Douro Valley; Portugal’s famous port and wine region.

 The Douro Valley has been high on my list of places to visit for ages.
 Stunning vistas, endless vineyards, delicious port and wine, and a blue river snaking its way through the valley.
-I knew I had to go.
-However, when I was planning my visit to Portugal I kept coming across the same thing; to really experience Duoro Valley, you needed a car.
+I knew that when I visited Porto, I had to do a day trip to Douro Valley.
+However, when I was planning my solo trip to Portugal I kept coming across the same thing; to really experience Duoro Valley, you needed a car.

 The Douro Valley Tour is a full day trip leaving from Porto around 8:30am and arriving back around 6pm.
 It’s run by a local who knows the area, and has a good relationship with the local wine and port Quintas.
 This meant not only did we get to experience some quality port and wine makers, but we were also off the typical tourist track; visiting local businesses without a throng of other tourists in tow.

 My pickup was listed for 8:15am and, sure enough, a mini bus pulled up to get me right on time.
 I was greeted by our smiling guide for the day, Guilherme and after picking up one last couple our group of eight headed away from Porto and towards the famous vineyards.

 It took about two hours to get to our first stop in Douro Valley, though we did have a quick coffee/ toilet break along the highway.
 Guilherme filled us in with little facts as we drove along, answering any questions our group may have.
 A few people slept for the ride; clearly not morning people.
 But I was perfectly happy staring at the gorgeous scenery we drove by.